mvcds/ust/README.md

-# Samples As Templates
+# Use Samples as Templates

-In a node project is common to have a folder structure where files follow some naming convention, to avoid copying and pasting on the folder's name and files you could type `sat` to use samples as templates
+In a node project is common to have a folder structure where files follow some naming convention, to avoid copying and pasting on the folder's name and files you could type `ust` to use samples as templates

-    $ yarn global add @marvinc.silva/sat
+    $ yarn global add ust

 Test it by checking the version

-    $ sat --version
+    $ ust --version

 You can also install it on the current project, for developers only.

-    $ yarn add @marvinc.silva/sat --dev
+    $ yarn add @marvinc.silva/ust --dev

 In this case you'll need to refer to the bin folder

-    $ node_modules/.bin/sat --version
+    $ node_modules/.bin/ust --version

 ## WIP